 1. ELECTRICAL- The electrical service panel is 200 amp.
 The 110 volt branch conductors are copper.
-The ground fault outlets tested to be functional with one exception discussed above.
-There were an adequate number of outlets that were randomly tested and found to be in serviceable condition.
-The over head lighting operated properly as well as the ceiling fans and bathroom exhaust fans where applicable.
-The exterior security lights operated properly.
+The pool house has a 100 amp panel that had the cover caulked in place.
+The ground fault outlets tested to be functional as well as the arc fault breakers in the service panel.
+There were an adequate number of outlets that were randomly tested and found to be in functional condition.
+The over head lighting and switches operated properly as well as the ceiling fans and bathroom exhaust fans except where noted.
+The exterior lights operated properly.

 2. PLUMBING- The plumbing supply piping is copper pipe and the visible drain lines are PVC.
-The electric hot water heater is a 40 gallon capacity unit built in 1984.
+I observed PVC water lines for faucets beside the house.
+Many houses in that area have had the plumbing replaced due to water chemistry issues however it did not appear this house has had to replumb however I suggest asking the current owners about any modifications that may have been made to the plumbing.
+The electric hot water heater is a 40 gallon capacity unit built in 2001.
 The hot water temperature measured 116 degrees.
-Flow, pressure and drainage seemed satisfactory and there were no leaks observed.
-The whirlpool tub functioned normally.
+Flow, pressure and drainage seemed satisfactory and there was a leak observed at the pool house bathroom sink.
 Exterior hose bibs were located.
-The well and septic systems were not inspected.
-The homes water cut off valve is located at the well.
+The septic systems were not inspected.

-3. HVAC- The heating and cooling of the home is accomplished by a Bryant 3 ton combination system heat pump built in 2007.
-The thermostat is in a lock box so I tested the system as it cycled on and off to control the temperature set point.
+3. HVAC- The heating and cooling of the home is accomplished by an Amana 5 ton split system heat pump built in 2001.
+The evaporator component is in the kitchen closet and is 2001 as well.
+I ran the system in cool mode.
 Its operation was within normal temperature parameters.
 The visible sections of ducting were adequately insulated, sealed and properly suspended.
+There is one PVC condensate drain pipe for condensate control.
+Cleaning of the condensate drainage components are recommended both initially and annually going forward.

-4. INSULATION/VENTILATION- The attic insulation is blown in fiber glass.
+- 4. INSULATION/VENTILATION- The attic insulation is blown in fiber glass.
 There is approximately 8-10 inches of thickness which should provide an R-30 energy rating.
 The insulated windows were randomly operated and found to be in acceptable condition as well as the exterior doors.
-The attic is vented by soffit vents, roof vents and gable vents which should be adequate.
-There were areas in the attic that were not safely accessible due to insulation covering the floor and no walk ways.
+The attic is vented by soffit vents, ridge vents and gable vents which should be adequate.
+There are areas of the attic that are not safely accessible due to insulation covering the floor and no walk ways. - 5.
+ROOF COVER- The fiber glass composite roof covering is approximately 16-18 years old in my estimation.
+The visible areas of the cover, plumbing vent boots and flashings were in serviceable condition.
+No visible evidence of current leakage was observed in the attic or on the ceilings below on the day of the inspection.
+The three tab pool house roof is 15 years old in my estimation and in serviceable condition.

-5. STRUCTURAL- The brick veneer siding is in serviceable condition and adequately sealed around the wall penetrations.
-No weep holes were observed.
-A two foot crack was observed in the chimney about head high.
-It is not an issue of concern in my opinion.
-Neither flashings around windows and doors nor the wall structure or drainage system behind the siding was visible for inspection.
-The observable foundation and roof structure displayed no indication[s] of defective workmanship or condition.
+6. STRUCTURAL- The Masonite siding is in need of repair, sealing and painting.
+The attic roof structure is pine with plywood decking.
+Neither the internal flashings around windows and doors nor the wall structure or drainage system behind the siding was visible for inspection.
+The observable foundation and roof structure over all displayed no indication[s] of defective workmanship or condition.